zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 ### API ML fails to validate the OIDC access token due to missing clientID and/or clientSecret

 **Symptom**
-Gateway log contains the following WARNING message:
+The Gateway log contains the following WARNING message:
 `Missing clientId or clientSecret configuration.
 Cannot proceed with token validation.`

 **Explanation**